 So what?
 What does musical structure have to do with acting?

 - Putting the arrow after the note or at the end of the last note or syllable.
-That arrow should point to the beginning of the last not or syllable.
+That arrow should point to the beginning of the last note or syllable.
 Trust me, it matters and will make more sense later in this course.

 - Ignoring music that doesn’t have words attached to it.
-The performer on stage should be engaged in the story telling from right before the music starts until after the music ends.
+The performer on stage should be engaged in the storytelling from right before the music starts until after the music ends.

-- Forgetting that the First arrow is always before the music starts and the last arrow is after the music ends.
+- Forgetting that the first arrow is always before the music starts and the last arrow is after the music ends.
 Why?
 Because the dramatic moment of the song starts before the music and ends after the last note stops sounding.